A company's most valuable asset is its community. Whether it's a community of clients, partners, employees.....

 ✅ High value-added content: before creating Lemlist Family, Guillaume Moubeche (CEO of Lemlist) tested other channels and formats, to bring value to users.
 He quickly realized the limits of tools such as FAQs, which are not sufficient to answer all questions in a dynamic way.
 The Facebook group was therefore the ideal format for non-stop interaction.
 In it, the team can publish tips, videos...
 And above all let users create value themselves.

 ✅ Engaged members who become allies: beyond peer-to-peer support, the engagement of community members goes much further.
 On the SaaS Connection podcast, Guillaume Moubèche says: some community members become ambassadors, or even "product researchers."
 They don't hesitate to make relevant recommendations to make the startup's product evolve, by doing a thorough market watch and by giving precise feedback to the team!
 Perfect for improving the Community-Led Growth strategy over time.

 Cash is King, Agicap's self-help community powered by the health crisis

-At the beginning of the first containment period, Agicap was faced with a problem that many companies have experienced: how to maintain a lasting link with the entire ecosystem (customers, prospects, etc.), despite the distance imposed?
+At the beginning of the first lockdown, Agicap was faced with a problem that many other companies experienced: how to maintain a lasting link with the entire ecosystem (customers, prospects, etc.), despite the distance imposed?

 Before this period of confinement, the startup had never organized webinars or virtual events.
 The crisis was the opportunity to test this format...
 Which quickly became a success.
 From its first webinar on "how to manage your cash flow in times of crisis", more than 800 people registered.
 At the end of the virtual event, the questions continued to pour in.
 So, in order to continue the exchanges over time, Cash is King was created.